Local charity flooded by donations after theft

-WEST HAZLETON, LUZERNE COUNTY, Pa (WBRE / WYOU) — A charity got some much-needed help from an anonymous donor and the community after someone stole a bag of toys meant for children.
+WEST HAZLETON, LUZERNE COUNTY (WBRE / WYOU) — A charity got some much-needed help from an anonymous donor and the community after someone stole a bag of toys meant for children.

 That bag had dolls that were specifically requested by a family in need.
 But after Eyewitness News reported on the theft, more donations flooded in.